D&D 5e/5.5e Rules – Bonus Actions!

 I’m trying to make use of stuff I’ve researched and written up for my players to help the community at large.

-I’ve been DMing D&D going back to the AD&D v1 era, and recently wrapped a 2½ year 5e campaign.
+I’ve been DMing D&D going back to the AD&D v1 era, and recently (not so recently, now) wrapped a 2½ year 5e campaign.
 One of the things I ended up doing for that was writing a lot of “rules summaries” explaining or exploring (or in some cases “house ruling“) on concepts or specifics that need a bit more explanation than what shows up in all those expensive D&D books.

 We were using Roll20, so I’d been keeping those rules summaries in the Campaign Forum there for my players, but I think I’m going to start posting copies of them here on my blog, as a longer-term (and more searchable) resource.
 Know the Rules